2ajoyce/dynamic-readme-elements/README.md

 ## Features

+- **Progress Gauge**:  Generates a semi-circular gauge chart to visually represent progress.
+Width and progress are customizable.
 - **Linear Progress Bar**: Generates a horizontal bar to visually represent progress.
 Customizable in size and fill percentage.
 - **Circular Progress Bar**: Creates a circular or "donut" style progress indicator.
 Size and progress fill are adjustable.
 - **Waffle Progress Chart**: Displays progress in a grid or 'waffle' format.
 Offers customization in grid size, square count, and filled percentage.